DevExpress-Examples/winforms-dashboard-bind-pivot-item-to-data-in-code/Readme.md

 * [Form1.cs](./CS/Dashboard_CreatePivot/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_CreatePivot/Form1.vb))
 <!-- default file list end -->

-# How to Bind a Pivot Dashboard Item to Data at Runtime
+# Dashboard for WinForms - How to Bind a Pivot Dashboard Item to Data at Runtime

 This example demonstrates how to bind a [Pivot dashboard item](https://docs.devexpress.com/Dashboard/15266) to data in code.